seanbrar/gemini-batch-prediction/docs/explanation/decisions/DB-0001-vectorization-and-fanout.md

   - Add a branch to detect batch responses and build `answers: list[str]` aligned to prompts with optional `per_prompt_metrics` included in `metrics` under a reserved key.
 - P4: Batch runner (or BatchExecutor)
   - Provide a small orchestrator to execute many `InitialCommand`s concurrently with bounded concurrency and integrated RateLimitHandler checks (global pacing).
 Return a stable `list[ResultEnvelope]` in input order.
-- P5: Planning hints (optional seam)
+- P5: Planning options (neutral seam)
-  - Accept a neutral hint bag from the executor (or `InitialCommand.extras`) including a deterministic cache key and known artifacts.
-Planner uses this to set `ExplicitCachePlan.deterministic_key` and prefer reuse.
+  - Accept a neutral, typed options bag (now `ExecutionOptions`) including a deterministic cache key and known artifacts.
+The planner/cache/result stages read these options without provider coupling.

 ## 5) API Sketches (High-level)